59-65-47 Third Option Law Explanations

 (1) a plan book, diary, or other record indicating subjects taught and activities in which the student and parent-teacher engage;

 NOTE: This can be daily or weekly or somewhere in between.
 Learning objectives can be planned in advance or written down after the learning is completed.
-See the FAQs page for more information to help you determine the best record-keeping method for your family.
+See my Record-Keeping and Testing FAQs for more information to help you determine the best record-keeping method for your family.

 (2) a portfolio of samples of the student’s academic work; and

 NOTE: You don’t need to keep a copy of everything your child does.
 Just include samples that represent your child’s work in the different subject areas.
 Some areas are a little more difficult to document than others, but it’s doable.
-See the FAQs area for more information.
+See my Record-Keeping and Testing FAQs for more information.

 (3) a semiannual progress report including attendance records and individualized documentation of the student’s academic progress in each of the basic instructional areas specified in item (c) above.

 NOTE: This can be as simple as a report card, or it can be a non-graded summary of the topics studied and progress made in each of the subject areas.
-See FAQs area for more information.
+See my Record-Keeping and Testing FAQs for more information.

 By January thirtieth of each year, all associations shall report the number and grade level of children home schooled through the association to the children’s respective school districts.